jessicay1464/sep11-freedom-project/entries/entry05.md

 ##### 04/17/23

 ### How have I been learning my tool while building our MVP?
-Although we have spent a lot of time learning our tool, but there was still one part that I still went back to do and learn.
+Although we have spent a lot of time learning our tool, but there was still some part that my partner, Angela and I have been stuck and don't have the solution to and had to do more research and tinkering to help the  still went back to do and learn.
 This was figuring out how I can add the score every time, the mouse touches a sprite.
 At first, I started with the code
 ```js
 let var = 0;
 // initial value